DeveloperDarkhan/grafana-alerts-instrumentation/README.md

 - **UI Compatibility**: Uses `X-Disable-Provenance: true` header to maintain alert editability in Grafana UI
 - **File Naming**: Downloaded YAML files use nanosecond timestamps for uniqueness
 - **Error Handling**: Graceful degradation when API groups are unavailable
+- **Evaluation Groups**: Groups are managed through the `ruleGroup` field in alert rules
+- **Automatic Group Creation**: When moving an alert to a non-existent group, the group is created automatically
+- **Group Intervals**: New groups use the specified `--interval` or default to 60s if not provided
+- **Folder Integration**: Groups listing shows folder names resolved from Grafana folders API